Birdhaven, Gauteng

 Birdhaven is a suburb of Johannesburg, South Africa.
 It is adjacent to the suburb of Melrose.
 It is located in Region E of the City of Johannesburg Metropolitan Municipality.

 History

 The suburb is situated on parts of the old Witwatersrand farms called Syferfontein and Zandfontein.
 It would be proclaimed as suburb on 8 October 1949 and its name is derived from either the bird sanctuary next door or Jack Bird Barregar and the company Bird Investments.

+It has traditionally been a centre for Johannesburg's Jewish community.
+Jewish residents made up 60.8% of the population in 1971.

+During the apartheid era, it was classed as a "whites only" area under the terms of the Group Areas Act.
+In 1991, the Abolition of Racially Based Land Measures Act, 1991 repealed the Group Areas Act.